Carlo-Birkholz/carlo-birkholz.github.io/index.md

 ## Work in progress

-- The global software production network (with David Gomtsyan)
 - Chatt(GPT)ing about inflation: Medias influence on households' inflation expectations
 - Do they actually move?
 Detecting tax evasion with smart meters (with Maximilian Todtenhaupt)